-What is design thinking?
 Design thinking uses techniques and tools to get to the heart of the problem.
-It’s about adopting the mindset of your users, seeing the problem or situation through their eyes and is focused on creating solutions that meet their specific needs and wants.
+It’s about adopting the mindset of your users, seeing the problem or situation through their eyes, and focusing on solutions that meet their specific needs and wants.

-Let’s focus on the first stage, the Research stage, because I believe that getting to the heart of who the user is, creates the foundation for the design.
+Let’s focus on the first stage, the research stage, because I believe that getting to the heart of who the user is, creates the foundation for the design.